-CIC allows you to use keys for authentication, encryption, and signing, but they must already exist and you must import them into CIC.
+CIC allows you to use keys for authentication, encryption, and signing.
+You can either generate them using CIC (see Generating Keys and Certificates) or generate them outside of CIC.
+If you generate them outside, you must import them into CIC.
 This article contains an example of how to create keys you can use in CIC.
 There are other methods to create keys, and this is not an endorsement of this method of creating keys over any other.

 Creating SSH Keys Using OpenSSH